 A duty of affirmative action only applies to a restaurant, however, if the criminal action can be reasonably anticipated.
 For example, if the restaurant was regularly the site of violent bar fights, it might have had a duty to protect against the stabbing of the decedent, separate from its duty not to serve an obviously drunk minor.
 In this case, the lawsuit alleged a pattern of assaults at the restaurant and a lack of security cameras.

-If you’ve suffered the unexpected loss of a loved one due to someone else’s negligence or reprehensible conduct in Modesto, The Bogan Law Firm may be able to represent you in a wrongful death lawsuit for damages.
+If you’ve suffered the unexpected loss of a loved one due to someone else’s negligence or reprehensible conduct in Modesto, The Bogan Law Firm, A Professional Corporation may be able to represent you in a wrongful death lawsuit for damages.
 Contact us at (209) 565-3425 or via our online form.

 Modesto Area Car Accident: Negligence to Blame for Death of a Child, January 12, 2014